 - Build the MPD leaders of tomorrow

-- Recruit officers currently enrolled at the Metropolitan Police Academy, recent officer graduates, including all personnel who have been hired within the last twelve months
+- Recruit officers currently enrolled at the Metropolitan Police Academy, recent officer graduates, including all personnel who were hired on or after January 24, 2018.

-- Civilian personnel, hired within the last twelve months, between grades DS-7 and DS-12 are encouraged to apply
+- Civilian personnel, hired on or after January 24, 2018, between grades DS-7 and DS-12 are encouraged to apply

 - Meeting great people throughout the community

 - Participate in relevant and important discussions about innovative approaches to policing

 - Serve your city through meaningful community activities